Minneapolis Neighborhoods | 2026 Guide

 What is the best neighborhood in Minneapolis for families?

 Linden Hills and Nokomis are the top choices for families in 2026.
-Linden Hills offers lake access, strong school proximity, and a walkable village core around Upton Avenue S. Nokomis delivers similar outdoor access at a lower price point, with Lake Nokomis beach and parkway trails within walking distance of most homes.
+Linden Hills offers lake access between Lake Harriet and Bde Maka Ska, a walkable village core around Upton Avenue S, and proximity to Linden Hills Elementary and Blake School in Hopkins.
+Nokomis delivers comparable outdoor access at a lower price point, with Lake Nokomis beach and parkway trails within walking distance of most homes and strong public school options at Nokomis Elementary and Sanford Middle School.

 What is the most walkable neighborhood in Minneapolis?

-The North Loop scores highest for urban walkability — Target Field, the Mississippi riverfront trail, and restaurant row on Washington Avenue N are all within a 10-minute walk of most addresses.
-Fulton and Linden Hills lead for neighborhood-scale walkability with the 50th and France corridor and Upton Avenue commercial strip respectively.
+The North Loop scores highest for urban walkability — Target Field, the Mississippi riverfront trail, and the restaurant row on Washington Avenue N are all within a 10-minute walk of most addresses.
+Fulton and Linden Hills lead for neighborhood-scale walkability with the 50th and France corridor and the Upton Avenue commercial strip respectively.
+All seven neighborhoods in this guide score high on the 15-Minute City metric for parks, dining, and employment access.

 Which Minneapolis neighborhoods are best for real estate investment?

 Northeast Minneapolis leads for multi-family rental yield, with duplex and triplex cap rates estimated at 5.0% to 6.5% in 2026.
-The North Loop is the strongest appreciation play.
-For a full breakdown by asset class, see the 2026 Minneapolis investment property guide.
+The North Loop is the strongest appreciation play per square foot in the metro.
+Linden Hills and Fulton lead for capital preservation via low-turnover single-family rentals.
+For a full breakdown by asset class and cap rate, see the 2026 Minneapolis investment property guide.

 How much does a home cost in the best Minneapolis neighborhoods?

 The citywide median is approximately $375,000 as of 2026.
-Lake-adjacent neighborhoods like Linden Hills carry significant premiums above that median.
+Lake-adjacent neighborhoods like Linden Hills carry significant premiums above that figure.
 Nokomis and Bryn Mawr offer the best value within the lake-access and park-access tiers.
 North Loop condos vary widely by building and square footage.
+The 9-neighborhood expanded scorecard at the 9 best Minneapolis neighborhoods guide includes Kingfield and Longfellow for below-median options.

 Find Your Minneapolis Neighborhood